-Mariners' Compass – Tyneside potteries
+Mariners' Compass – Tyneside

-Attributed to Robert Maling, Ouseburn Bridge Pottery or
+Attributed to Robert Maling, Ouseburn Bridge Pottery

 Early imprint without border above title